fcrespel/sagdevops-containers/README.md

 - Terracotta BigMemory Max
 - Universal Messaging

-It is based on the general layout and samples provided in the [SoftwareAG/sagdevops-templates](https://github.com/SoftwareAG/sagdevops-template) repository, cleaned and simplified.
-It is not meant for immediate production use, only as an example to build upon.
+It is inspired by the general layout and samples provided in the [SoftwareAG/sagdevops-templates](https://github.com/SoftwareAG/sagdevops-template) repository, cleaned and simplified.
+Container images aim to be **production-ready** as much as possible, or to be used as stable base images to build upon.

 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite, and are not endorsed by SoftwareAG.
 Users are free to use, fork and modify them, subject to the license agreement.